 Time monitoring tools deployed by the organizations will be viewed with suspicion and might create a lack of trust.
 So self-motivation will be the key factor in the success of the remote work arrangement.
 One such technique to sustain employee motivation when working alone is to dedicate 25 minutes of uninterrupted time to a task and then take a short break and then get back to another 25 minutes of work.
 Every employee can follow his or her technique that suits them best.

-One of the major challenges of hybrid workplace is in remote work every employee will be sitting before the computer and doing their work alone, except for brief online meetings.
+One of the major challenges of hybrid workplace is in remote work every employee will be sitting in front of the computer and doing their work alone, except for brief online meetings.
 To overcome this boredom, companies can encourage employees to take short vacations or work from new locations.
 This will help employees to stay motivated.
 It is also a great way to improve employee engagement and improve productivity.

 Since all the team members are working from multiple locations, organizations must have clear communication protocols and guidelines in place to facilitate a clear and fluid exchange between their team members.